swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/eventbrite.md

 ![Eventbrite new event](images/eventbrite_start.png)

-You'll see Live, Draft, and Past workshops.
+You will see Live, Draft, and Past workshops.
 To create a new event, you can use one of the existing drafts as a template.
 Click on "Drafts."

 ![Eventbrite events](images/eventbrite_livedraftpast.png)